 It is also rumoured that Obiang is suffering from terminal prostate cancer.
 But contrary to this, it is observed that even at 73, Obiang is exhibiting tremendously good health condition.
 He engages in daily exercise for body fitness.

-Presently, the President is carrying out incessant political activities, with continual official visits outside the country to enable him strengthen the good relations between Equatorial Guinea and numerous nations in recent years: China, United States, Morocco, Spain, Brazil, Cuba, Argentina, etc.
+Presently, the President is carrying out incessant political activities, with continual official visits outside the country to enable him strengthen the good relations between Equatorial Guinea and other nations such as China, United States, Morocco, Spain, Brazil, Cuba, Argentina, etc.